rachel-holman/MSDSOrientation/README.md

-# Rachel Holman's MSDS Summer Courses
+# Rachel Holman's MSDS Orientation
-## Includes: Orientation, Application of Data Science Coursework, and Linear Models for Data Science course work
+## Includes: A forked repository and an exploration of survey data

-Each folder consists of modules, projects, and assignments
+Each folder consists of dta, code, and output